sema4hai/s4-biopharma-collaborate-archetype/README.md

    # or start both
    docker compose up --build
     ```
+   You can ignore the "--build" option if your Dockerfiles are not changed.
+This can save you some time to start the services.
-3. In your browser, access RStudio at "localhost:8787"; access Jupyter Notebook by the url printed in the terminal.
+4. In your browser, access RStudio at "localhost:8787"; access Jupyter Notebook by the url printed in the terminal.

    You may start writing the analysis codes.
-Remember to save them before closing your browser, otherwise you lose your changes.
+Remember to save them before closing your browser, otherwise you may lose your changes.
 Access the database with the database credentials specified in the docker compose.yaml file.
 Save your code to "/s4-biopharma-lsd" and your can write results to be shared with colleagues at "/Biopharma_Shared_Workspace".

-4. To stop RStudio and/or Jupyter Notebook services, use "command + C".
+5. To stop RStudio and/or Jupyter Notebook services, use "command + C".
 Then run the following command to remove the containers.
    ```bash
    docker compose down
    ```

-5. Check in your code to Github in your terminal.
+6. Check in your code to Github in your terminal.
 You can do this step immediately after you saved code during developing (actually you should do this step frequently)

 ### What if I need to install a R/Python package?
 Install R or Python packages in the corresponding Dockerfiles: `Dockerfile_custom_[RStudio|Jupyter]`.
 This will give us an overview of frequently used packages and make it possible to build pre-built images for future projects.